vegaprotocol/specs/specs/0000-party.md

 ## Standard party
 A standard party is any that is controlled via transactions signed by an [ed25519 keypair](./0027-auth.md).
 Throughout the specifications, if the term 'party' is used without qualification, it probably means a standard party.

-## Special party
+## Special parties
-There are a limited number of 'special' parties in Vega.
-They are controlled by Vega, and no entity should be able to perform an action as a special party other than Vega.
-Transactions cannot be submitted via the blockchain as any special party.
+There is currently one 'special' party in Vega.
+They are controlled by the Vega core, and no entity should be able to perform an action as a special party other than the core.
+Transactions cannot be submitted via the blockchain as any special party, and there is no keypair specifically associated with a special party.

-### Common properties of Special Parties
-...

-### 'network' party
+### 'network' parties
 The `network` party is a pseudoparty.
 It is used in [position resolution](./0012/position-resolution.md) to close distressed [positions](./0006-positions-core.md) or [orders](./0024-order-status.md).

 # Acceptance Criteria